andrzejlisek/TextPaintWeb/Readme_config.md

 # Overview

-In the **/files** subdirectory, there is the \!\!config\.txt, whis is TextPaint configuration file The file stores the default configuration, which can be changed using TextPaint editor\.
+In the **/files** subdirectory, there is the **\!\!config\.txt**, whis is TextPaint configuration file\.
+The file stores the default configuration, which can be changed using TextPaint editor\.
 The modified configuration file is stored in database\.

 **TextPaint** can modify the file automatically when you use configuration functions, file manager and sometimes other options\.